Python List clear() Method: Remove All Items from a List

 Introduction: Python list clear() Method

-What it is: The list clear() method is a built-in Python list function that empties the list in place without creating a new object.
+What it is: It is a built-in Python list method that empties the list in place without creating a new object.
 This ensures that any variable pointing to the same list sees the updated, empty state.

 Developers often use it for: